luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ![](docs/profiling.png)

+> Note that CUDA-aware MPI was used on 4 Nvidia Tesla V100 GPUs, connected with NVLink (i.e. MPI communication is using NVLink here)

 The MPI communication (purple bars) nicely overlap the `compute_update!()` kernel execution.
 Further infos can be found [here](https://github.com/omlins/ParallelStencil.jl#seamless-interoperability-with-communication-packages-and-hiding-communication).

 #### 3D examples